DBCDK/communityservice/doc/query-language.md

 The purpose of the query language is to make it possible for a web service to extract complex data structures from a Community service [database](db-model.md).
 The database has three main "objects", namely `Profile`, `Entity`, and `Action`.

-(There is a fourth "object" `Service` which is used internally to use the same database for several services at the same time, a feature that will not be discussed here.)
+(There is a fourth "object" `Community` which is used internally to use the same database for several communities at the same time, a feature that will not be discussed here.)

 A query is a [JSON](http://json.org) structure where each *name* is either an operator or a literal key that will appear in the result of the query.
 The structure of the result should thus be apparent from the structure of the query.

 In a query, each name has a *value* which determines what data will be extracted from the database being queried.

-In this document we write the queries directly as JavaScript objects as they would appear in actual service code, instead of the more verbose serialised JSON version.
+In this document we write the queries directly as JavaScript objects as they would appear in actual community code, instead of the more verbose serialised JSON version.

 ## Operators